jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 security, monitoring and management?
 Is our cooling as efficient as the industry standard?

-#### Development of Science

-Scientists working on power efficiency need real world data to work with.
-Data collection for such purposes might not need to be always on, but needs to have a clear content declaration, transparent provenance and computation methods that allow comparisons.

 ### Recommendation

 Ongoing work at the IETF's GREEN working group is already improving